aaditisawesome/hangman/README.md

 # Installation
+Open `Terminal` on your computer.
-First, install `RandomWords` by typing `pip install RandomWords` Then, clone this repository by typing `git clone git@github.com:aaditisawesome/hangman.git`
+Then, install `RandomWords` by typing `pip install RandomWords`.
+Finally, clone this repository by typing `git clone git@github.com:aaditisawesome/hangman.git` or by typing `git clone https://github.com/aaditisawesome/hangman.git`

 # Opening up the game
 Play the game by typing `python hangman.py`